including dance, games, gymnastics, athletics and swimming

-Great importance is attached to the value of sport in children’s lives at St Osmund’s even though we are somewhat restricted by our grounds.
-Children are encouraged to take part in a wide variety of activities, both within the National Curriculum and in extra curricular activities.
+At St. Osmund's great importance is attached to the value of sport in our children’s lives.
+Children are encouraged to take part in a wide variety of activities, both within their curriculum lessons and through extra curricular activities.

-Our Infant Sports Day is a splendid event in which children begin to experience competition in a very gentle way.
-The Junior Sports Day is held on the Cathedral Close playing fields and is a great demonstration of the children’s athletic skills.
+In the summer term we hold our annual sports days.
+The Infant Sports Day is a splendid event in which our children in Reception, Year 1 and Year 2 begin to experience competition in a gentle way on our school grounds.
+The Junior Sports Day for Years 3 - 6 is a larger event and is held on the Cathedral Close playing fields and is a great demonstration of the children’s athletic skills.